JHU-PL-Lab/www-fpse/lecture/lists.md

   - The `'acc` is the type of the result being accumulated
 * The type of `List.fold_right` is `('a -> 'acc -> 'acc) -> 'a list -> 'acc -> 'acc`
   - (Notice that the arguments to `f` are swapped here compared to the `fold_left` version)
+  - (Also notice that the list and base-case arguments are swapped)

 #### More fold examples